home-assistant/home-assistant.io/source/_components/sensor.rtorrent.markdown

   required: true
   type: string
 name:
-  description: The name to user when displaying this rtorrent instance.
+  description: The name to use when displaying this rtorrent instance.
   required: false
   type: string
 monitored_variables:
-  description: Conditions to display in the frontend.
+  description: Conditions to be monitored.
   required: true
   type: list
   keys: